r0mm4k/star-wars/README.md

 **Star Wars App**

-React app to search Star Wars persons and planets.
+React app to search Star Wars persons, starships and planets.
 This app uses the Context API and  https://swapi.co - API.